Nidzam Jamil

 Mohd Nidzam bin Jamil (born 15 April 1980) is a former Malaysian footballer.
-He is also a former member of the Malaysia national team who is the head coach Malaysia Super League club Negeri Sembilan.
+He is also a former member of the Malaysia national team who is recently the head coach of Malaysia Super League club Negeri Sembilan.

 Personal life

 Nidzam also appeared in Malaysia satellite TV channel Astro Arena as football pundit or as guest commentator in their Malaysian football league programmes.
 His late brother Zaid Jamil was also a footballer and had represented Selangor and Malaysia.

 In 2018, his football life has been featured in a Digi Hari Raya short clip called Niat or Nawaitu.
 The clip features the life of Nidzam Jamil and his late brother.

 Club career

 He spent the majority of his professional career at Selangor F.A.
 He has started his career in football at the age of 18 in President Cup squad.
 He also played with PKNS, Negeri Sembilan FA and Proton.

 Due to injuries and multiple operations on his ankle and knees, he decided to stop playing at the age of 28 and started to concentrate in coaching arena.